Get the help you need to feel better

 Find out more on the toll abortion can take

 Following abortion, many women initially experience relief.
 The perceived crisis is over and life returns to normal.
 For many women, however, the crisis is not over.
 Months and even years later, significant problems can develop.

 Women who have experienced abortion may develop the following symptoms:

 - Eating Disorders

-If you or someone you know is experience any of these symptoms, our pregnancy center offers confidential, compassionate support designed to help women and men work through these feelings.
+If you or someone you know is experiencing any of these symptoms, our pregnancy center offers confidential, compassionate support designed to help women and men work through these feelings.
 Remember: You are not alone.

 If you wish to begin the healing process from a past abortion or abortions, we offer one-on-one support, group classes, and workshops, all free of charge.
 Deciding to seek help may be one of the toughest decisions you have to make, but it may be one of the best.